 - It's a work in progress.
 If you're a coder, feel free to contribute, if you're not, well, feel free to toss me suggestions.

-- You can get it here: install LJ Juggler.
+- You can get it here (in the Chrome webstore): install LJ Juggler.

 - You can reach me at firstname.lastname@example.org.